diegopereiraeng/kubernetes-snapshot-extension/README.md

 # AppDynamics Kubernetes Snapshot Extension

-This extension works only with the standalone machine agent.

 ## Use Case

 The extension monitors events and the state of Kubernetes or OpenShift clusters, records attributes of resources: pods, endpoints, daemon sets, replica sets, deployments and nodes.